Multiprogramming vs Multiprocessing vs Multitasking

 - To have the efficient working of all the processors at a time, we need to have a large main memory and this, in turn, increase the cost.

-If the CPU is allocated to such a process that is taking a lot of time then other processes will have to wait for the execution of that process and this will result in starvation.
+If the CPU is allocated to such a process that is taking a lot of time then other processes will have to wait for the execution of that process and this will result in long waiting of processes for resource allocation.

 For example, if process P1 is taking 20 seconds of CPU time and the CPU is allocated to P1.
 Now, if some process P2 comes that requires 1 second of CPU time, then P2 have to wait for 20 seconds irrespective of the fact that it requires only 1 second of CPU time.